buanet/ioBroker.docker/README.md

 I added some code for fixing permissions for new iobroker-user.
 Permission-fixing is called on first start of the container.
 This might take a few minutes.
 Please be patient!

 ## Changelog

+### v3.0.3beta (2019-08-20)
+* you can provide a userid from your host system. permissions will be applied.

 ### v3.0.2beta (2019-06-13)
 * using gosu instead of sudo